EMS Compact BylawsAdopted: October 17, 2017

 Section 4.
 Procedure.

-Matters of parliamentary procedure not covered by these bylaws shall be governed by Robert's Rules of Order.
+Matters of parliamentary procedure not covered by these bylaws shall be determined by the chairperson.

 Section 5.
 Public Participation in Meetings.